Elizabeth Hurley Teasingly Plays In A Bubble Bath As She Celebrates Her 55th Birthday

-Model Elizabeth Hurley is celebrating another birthday and she is causing a stir among her Instagram followers as she does it.
-On Wednesday morning, Hurley shared a fun photo on her social media page and provided some insight into how she’s celebrating this year.
+Model Elizabeth Hurley celebrated another birthday and she caused a stir amongst her Instagram followers as she did it.
+On Wednesday, Hurley shared a fun photo on her social media page and provided some insight into how she’s celebrating this year.

 Wednesday marks the iconic model’s 55th birthday.
 Her fans are almost always stunned by how incredible she looks regardless of her age, but acknowledging her birthday this week seemingly generated even more amazement among her fans.

 In this photo, Hurley appeared to be nude as she playfully lounged in a bubble bath.
 She had one leg raised, her foot seemingly resting on the white porcelain of the bathtub.
-She had both bubble-covered arms raised above her head and she smiled as she looked directly toward the camera.
+She lifted both bubble-covered arms above her head and smiled as she looked directly into the camera.

-Hurley appeared to be wearing some gray tones of eyeshadow along with dark eyeliner and mascara.
+She appeared to be wearing some gray tones of eyeshadow along with dark eyeliner and mascara.
 She had a bright pink color on her lips and her brunette hair was piled up in curls behind her head.
 She also had some long bangs framing her face, parted just off-center.

-In her caption, Hurley noted that this was the fifth birthday that her close group of friends and loved ones had celebrated together during the quarantine.
-Her son Damian recently turned 18 and her mother’s 80th birthday recently prompted a quarantine celebration as well.
+In her caption, Hurley noted this was the fifth birthday she and her close group of friends and loved ones had celebrated together during quarantine.
+Her son Damian recently turned 18 and her mother’s 80th birthday prompted a quarantine celebration as well.

 View this post on Instagram